argonautproject/data-query/pages/_includes/argo-medicationstatement-intro.md

 The following are example usage scenarios for the Argonaut MedicationStatement profile:

+-   Query for active medications belonging to a Patient
--   Record or Query active medications being taken by a patient
+-   Record active medications belonging to a Patient

 ##### Mandatory Data Elements and Terminology